 A comb filter is actually a type of a filter whose response curve contains a series of notches in a repetitive pattern.
 If such a filter is varied over time so that the notches move up and down in the frequency spectrum as a group, an effect known as flanging or phasing results.
 Comb filters are basic building blocks for digital audio effects.
 Essentially, comb filters are produced when a signal is time delayed and added back to itself.
 Some frequencies will cancel and others will be reinforced, which can dramatically change the tonal color of the sound.
 It got its name from looking like a comb when plotted on a frequency response graph.

 Let’s spice things up

-I have made a simple pluck sound and wrote a midi sequence in a newly created project within Lumit.
+I have made a simple pluck sound and wrote a midi sequence in a newly created project within SoundBridge.
 What is more, the midi sequence is gradually multiplying in order to create kind of a rising movement.
-Unaffected, its sounds like this.
+Unaffected, it sounds like this.

 ~Pluck sound Multiplying Sequence / Unaffected

 This is a fairly clean and simple sound.
 Let’s spice it up with comb filter automation.
 For this purpose, I will add a Serum Fx plugin by Xfer which contains a variety of effects.
 One of these effects is a versatile filter with lots of different filter types.
 Before adding a filter I will add a Reverb effect, huge in size, which is needed to make a comb filter effect more obvious.
 In addition, this will introduce more space to clean and mono sound.
 This is how it sounds with the reverb.